 sellers take over.”

 “It’s just an overall malaise about how bad the economic slump is going to be globally,” he said.

-Moves by Taro Aso, the Japanese prime minister, to introduce measures on Monday to calm stock markets failed to revive flagging sentiment.
+Earlier moves by Taro Aso, the Japanese prime minister, to introduce measures to calm stock markets failed to revive flagging sentiment.

 During an emergency meeting of the Japanese cabinet on Monday, Aso called for steps including tighter controls on short-selling and expanding a government fund to recapitalise banks to as much as 10 trillion yen ($106.1bn) from two trillion yen, Kyodo news agency reported.